Mrs. Evelyn Brabson Guinn Henry

 Funeral services will be conducted 2:00 pm Saturday, February 11, 2017 at Grace Brethren Church with Dr. David I. Guinn, Pastor Robert Skeen and Pastor Dave Blevins officiating.
 Graveside services will follow at Grace Brethren Church Cemetery.

-Pallbearers will be Aaron Guinn, Junior Guinn, Jack Aiken, Daniel Smith, Andy McKee and Kent Archer.
+Pallbearers will be Aaron Guinn, Junior Guinn, Justin Aiken, Daniel Smith, Andy McKee and Kent Archer.

 Condolences may be sent to the Henry family online at www.dillow-taylor.com.